 As many as four school teams per year group – basketball, athletics, swimming, soccer, badminton, croquet, cross country, golf, and shooting also on offer.
 The Head remarks: 'We would rather have an F team and give everyone the chance to play rather than a super-elite A team,'

 The Duke of Edinburgh's Award is flourishing and popular as is the Combined Cadet Force; there are also busy Music and Drama programmes and both these activities enjoy excellent performance facilities.

 There is a diverse programme of activities for younger boys.
 Read more here »

 Amnesty International, the Charity Drive and the Sustainability Committee are some highlights of a broad programme of Community Service.
-The school runs a unique Easter camp for the physically challenged (Phab).
+In partnership with St Helen's School, MTS runs a unique Easter camp for 20 physically challenged guests ("Phab Week").